-You will see the adjust implant scan, adjust jaws individually, edit components, and join pinned components and main scan (here you can pin single components, such as scan bodys, which were not connected to the scan, to the scan now).
-If none of these are selected, then the align occlusal plane function is active, see image 17.
+You will see the adjust implant scan, align using articulator, adjust jaws individually, edit components, automatic, apply, restore original or join pinned components and main scan (here you can pin single components, such as scan bodys, which were not connected to the scan, to the scan now).
+If none of image 19: Action menu - align object.

 Adjust implant scan

+Align using articulator

 Adjust jaws individually

+Edit componente

-Edit components
+000 Edit components

-lign oc clusal plane:

-Automatic
+occ usal plane: Automatic

-Automatic
+occ Automatic Apply